Reports of LGBT hate crimes rise by more than 50% in West

 He hoped the rise in reported incidents partly represented an increase in people feeling more comfortable to go to the police, but he said LGBT hate crimes were still "largely under-reported as a whole".

-Ms Barnett said her partner, who is non-binary receives verbal abuse "on a daily basis" when commuting but she does not report it because "it happens too often".
+Ms Barnett said her partner, who is non-binary, receives verbal abuse "on a daily basis" when commuting but she does not report it because "it happens too often".

 Ch Insp George Headley, from Avon and Somerset Police, said: "Historically there's been national recognition of under reporting of hate crime and a lot of hard work has gone in between the police, partners and working with communities to try to improve trust and confidence in reporting."